 The Company's principal financial assets include bank balances and short-term deposits that derive directly from its operations.
-The Company also holds Financial Assets classified under Fair Value through OCI.
+The Company also holds financial assets at Fair value through OCI.
 The Company's principal financial liabilities comprise other payables.

 The Company is exposed to market risk, credit risk and liquidity risk.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.